Soil Drainage Solution: French Drain Systems

 ! ! !
 See Author's Notes at Bottom of Column ! ! !

 The woman who I am speaking of built the entire system without any help.
-I visited the jobsite to inspect the trench after the pipe was installed.
-She dug over 165 lineal feet of trench by hand (working part time) in 2 months.
+I visited the job site to inspect the trench after the pipe was installed.
+She dug over 165 linear feet of trench by hand (working part-time) in 2 months.
 It was hard work, but she accomplished the task.

 If your trenching system requires different bends and turns to go around houses, sheds trees, whatever, then your layout is critical.
 If you do not dig the trenches properly, the pipe will not fit into the fittings that go around the bends.